smooll-d/CC-smoollUtilities/README.md

 ## Features
 - `Never Collapse Upgrades Button` - Keep upgrades menu as if it was always being hovered over

 Right now that's it but with time, more will come.
 I already have some new ideas.
+You can actually see what will be added in future versions if you go in the code of smoollUtilities and check the beginning of the file.
+There is a comment or multiple comments with the prefix `//TODO:` which will tell you what will be included in future versions of smoollUtilities.

 ## Usage